seriouswebby/doc/SBFSpot.md

 ### Build SBFSpot

-Setup and install SBFspot to retrieve the data from the inverter and store it in a SQLite/MySQL database (this guide is using MySQL but should be very similar to setup sqlite).
+Setup and install SBFspot to retrieve the data from the inverter and store it in a SQLite/MySQL database (this guide is using MySQL/Maria but should be very similar to setup sqlite).

 `sudo apt-get install mysql-client-5.5 libbluetooth-dev libboost-all-dev libmysqlclient-dev`